work7z/CodeGen/README.md

 ## Contributing

-If you have any suggestions or would like to contribute to the development of the software, please feel free to contact us at work7z@outlook.com
+If you have any suggestions or would like to contribute to the development of the portal system(not client), please feel free to contact us at work7z@outlook.com

 ## License